Mass exodus - the student retention challenge

 A lack of confidence is often the root issue, students are most concerned about before arriving at university is… ‘will I make friends? will I meet people who will like me, have similar interests?’ the quick response is yes, but as young adults they are nervous about meeting new people, and some may struggle in their new environment

 It takes time for tutors to get to know their students and vice versa, the first seven weeks are the most important in determining whether a student will stay past the census point (usually 1st December).
-The Christmas period is a significant focus for the country right now and not least for universities who have been given guidance from the government about returning home.
-The teaching programme has been put under enormous stress and this can only impact onto students whose first term at University has been unlike any other.
+The new year has brought a 3rd national lockdown and this adds more pressure to universities who were managing a staggered return.
+The teaching programme has been put under enormous stress and this can only impact onto students whose first year at University has been unlike any other.

 The problem therefore for universities is that the data they hold on students doesn’t identify their individual propensity to withdraw, as mentioned the first seven weeks are critical in determining whether a student will stay or drop out early, navigating the hidden curriculum.
 However, there are digital tools that can help institutions identify those most likely to withdraw and thereby direct appropriate resources to support those individuals.
 It would be helpful to know in advance a measure of student confidence and their wellbeing upon entry, this would allow for more meaningful discussions much earlier on and in turn reduce the likelihood of early withdrawal.